tsipkens/bidias/README.md

 #### How to cite

-This work can be cited in two ways:
+This work can be cited in two ways.

-1. If the methods are used elsewhere, but the code is not, pkease cite [Sipkens et al., J. Aerosol Sci.
+1. If the methods are used, but the code is not, please cite [Sipkens et al., J. Aerosol Sci.
 (Submitted)][1].
+Note that if the Twomey-Markowski approach is used, one should also cite [Buckley et al., J. Aerosol Sci.
+(2017)][3].

 2. If this code is used directly, cite both this code (including the DOI) and the associated paper.